 Poor quality water can be responsible for slow growth, poor aesthetic quality of the crop and, in some cases, can result in the gradual death of the plants.
 High soluble salts can directly injure roots, interfering with water and nutrient uptake.
 Salts can accumulate in plant leaf margins, causing burning of the edges.
-Water with high alkalinity can adversely affect the pH of the growing medium, interfering with nutrient uptake and causing nutrient deficiencies which reduce plant health.
+Water with high alkalinity can adversely affect the pH of the growing medium, interfering with nutrient uptake and causing nutrient deficiencies which compromise plant health.

 Reclaimed water, runoff water, or recycled water may require reconditioning before use for irrigation since disease organisms, soluble salts and traces of organic chemicals may be present.

 Water quality should be tested to ensure it is acceptable for plant growth and to minimize the risk of discharging pollutants to surface or ground water.

 Suspended solids need to be removed from water to prevent clogging of piping, valves, nozzles and emitters in an irrigation system.
 Suspended solids include sand, soil, leaves, organic matter, algae and weeds.
 Ground water, although usually clean, may contain fine particles of sand or other particulates.
 All of these can be removed through filtration.

 Before selecting a filter, a water analysis should be done.
 The type and quantity of solids should be determined, taking in consideration seasonal changes such as algae growth or spring runoff.
 To determine the type of filter, consider the flow rate needed to supply the irrigation system and the level of filtration needed.
 Screen or disk filters work well for most applications.
 A 200 mesh filter is usually recommended for micro-irrigation.
 The filter should be sized so that the flow rate is large enough to handle the peak demand.